 Dodder weed control and management is of paramount importance to many commercial crop growers.
-A parasitic annual weed, dodder (Cuscuta species) afflicts many crops, ornamentals and native plants virtually decimating them.
+A parasitic annual weed, dodder (Cuscuta species) afflicts many crops, ornamentals, and native plants virtually decimating them.
 How to get rid of dodder is an ongoing quest for the commercial farmer and may be of interest to the home gardener as well.

 Dodder Plant Info

 Dodder weed has thin, twining stems either pale green, yellow, or bright orange in color.
 It is either leafless or with tiny, triangular leaves.
 The weed bares cream-colored bell-shaped blooms containing a seed capsule with two to three seeds.
 The rootless seedlings have a limited ability to photosynthesize and rely on the host plant to provide them with energy.
 A dodder seedling can live five to ten days without a host but will soon die.
 As the dodder weed grows, it continually reattaches itself to its host and sends out shoots to attach to nearby hosts as well creating a dense mass of intertwined stems.
 Seeds are generally dispersed via the movement of soil and equipment or in dirt clinging to shoes and tires, or in infested plant material that is being transported.
-The seed germinates at or near the soil surface in the spring when temps reach 60 degrees F. (15 C).
+The seed germinates at or near the soil surface in the spring when temps reach 60 degrees F. (15 C.).
 Upon emergence, the seedling is dependent upon carbohydrates stored in the seed until they attach to a host.
-Once attached, dodder plant extracts nutrients and water from the host, predisposing the host to disease and insect invasion, affecting fruit set and yield and even killing off the host.
+Once attached, dodder plant extracts nutrients and water from the host, predisposing the host to disease and insect invasion, affecting fruit set and yield, and even killing off the host.

 Dodder Weed Control

 As previously mentioned, dodder is a parasitic weed.
 It emerges as a rootless shoot that must attach itself to a host within a few days.
 It embeds its suckers, or haustoria, into the stem of the host plant, literally sucking the life out of the host.
-If left unchecked, dodder can form large colonies of several feet across and wipe out such crops as:
+If left unchecked, dodder can form large colonies of several feet (1 m.) across and wipe out such crops as:

 Dodder is in the Cuscutaceae family, although it is sometimes included in the family Convolulaceae or morning glory family.
 More than 150 species of dodder occur across the globe, but it is most prevalent in the Americas.
-With such variety, it can be found in almost any landscape, including salty marshes, mud flats or ponds.
+With such variety, it can be found in almost any landscape, including salty marshes, mud flats, or ponds.
 Some species thrive in weed fields living off of such plants as bindweed, lambsquarters, and pigweed.
 Japanese dodder, C. japonica, a native of Asia, has recently been found parasitizing California citrus groves, along with ornamental shrubs, annuals, perennials, native oaks, and willows.